TrickAndTrack/Spring-Annotation/README.md

 ```
  the getUser method is annotated with @ModelAttribute, which tells Spring to bind any request parameters with matching names to the User object passed as an argument.
 The id parameter is also annotated with @PathVariable, which tells Spring to bind the id parameter from the request URL to the id argument.

+`@Component:` It is a class-level annotation.
+It is used to mark a Java class as a bean.

+`@Service`: It is also used at the class level.
+It tells the Spring that the class contains the business logic.
+Same as `@component`

+In this example, the UserService class is annotated with @Service, which tells Spring to treat it as a service component.
+The userRepository field is also annotated with @Autowired, which tells Spring to inject an instance of the UserRepository interface into the service.

+`@Repository` : It is a class-level annotation.
+The repository is a DAOs (Data Access Object) that access the database directly.

+`@EnableAutoConfiguration` annotation tells Spring Boot to "guess" how you will want to configure Spring, based on the jar dependencies that you have added.
+For example, // 2) example: Spring Boot auto-configuration can automatically configure the Thymeleaf template resolver.

+`@SpringBootApplication`: It is a combination of three annotations `@EnableAutoConfiguration`, `@ComponentScan`, and `@Configuration`.